khurd21/Zoom_Mate/README.md

 'unmute display share' will first unmute your audio, turn on video, and share your screen.
 'join <id_num> mute undisplay' will join the zoom meeting of a specified id and make sure your audio and video is off.

+# Note for Macs with ARM

+Performing a `pip install -r requirements.txt` did not appear to work when it came across `opencv-python`.
+I am not sure as to why this occurs, but my solution was to manually perform the following commands:

+`pip install pyautogui`
+`pip install opencv-python`
+`pip install Pillow`

 # Commands to Get Started

 open      - launches the zoom.us application